jallanxjallan/onemanairforce/adaptation/stories/weekend_in_jogja.md

 ---
+category: present
+date: 15 October 1947
+status: rough
 title: Weekend in Jogja
-date: 15 October 1947
-status: new

 ---

-In mid October 1947 Cameron accompanies Muharto to a village on the upper slopes of the Merapi volcano to meet Muharto's spiritual advisor, Mbah Maridjan.
+Cameron accompanies Muharto to visit the aviation museum, where relics from the RI-002 wreckage are kept.
+There first stop, however, is to a village on the upper slopes of the Merapi volcano to meet Muharto's spiritual advisor, Mbah Maridjan.
 The three hike the steep incline to a shrine;
 effortlessly in the case of the sexagenarian duo of Muharto and